micro-community/how-to-join/README.md

 # how-to-join

-very easy to join community and contribute code , readme.
+very easy to join community and become a member from a visitor, readme.

 ## to join is very easy to go ,this is an open community